Calamitous/iris/README.md

 `/home/jimmy_foo/.iris.config`

-#### Read Log
+#### Read Messages

-The read log keeps track of what messages the user has seen/read.
+The Read Messages keeps track of what messages the user has seen/read.
 It is storedf in the user's home directory and named `iris.readlog`.

 `/home/jimmy_foo/.iris.readlog`